-The psychology taught him how to read body language.
-Body language is very important in Rutledge’s photographs.
-The body language is more than peak actions of anger, sadness or happiness.
+Psychology taught him how to read body language.
+Body language is critical in Rutledge’s photographs.
+Body language is more than peak actions of anger, sadness, or happiness.
 It runs the full range of emotions.
-Both the theology and psychology become so integrated in Rutledge’s work that it is difficult to separate the two.
+The theology and psychology become so integrated in Rutledge’s work that it is difficult to separate them.

 Don wanted to help people in need and aid them in acquiring dignity.
-Don, through his preaching, tried to communicate to people but was never truly comfortable in the pulpit.
+Through preaching, Don tried communicating with people but was never truly comfortable in the pulpit.

 While at Temple College, Don served as president of the student body.
-He was a very quick thinker in his own right.
+He was a rapid thinker in his own right.
 Don grew up in the most conservative of backgrounds.
-Like many from this conservative background, Don saw some of the fault of this thinking.
-Later Don would see that very few groups have it all together.
+Like many from this traditional background, Don saw some of the faults of this thinking.
+Later, Don would see that very few groups have it all together.
 Throughout college, Don started trying to find his niche in society.

 After graduating, the Director of Missions of Murfreesboro Association in Tennessee asked Don to consider pastoring a church.
 He talked to Don about how the church was falling apart.
-Going into this pastorate Don was planning to help the church close its doors.
-Coming from the very conservative group, where most pastors ruled with certain authority, Don took a completely different approach.
+Going into this pastorate, Don planned to help the church close its doors.
+Coming from a very conservative group, where most pastors ruled with a specific authority, Don took a completely different approach.
 Don encouraged the people to grow as individuals and as a group.
 He let them take control of the church.
-The reason for this “hands off” practice was twofold in nature: (1) Don did not believe in telling people what to do, and (2) he was pursuing the career as a photojournalist during the week.
+The reason for this “hands off” practice was twofold: (1) Don did not believe in telling people what to do, and (2) he was pursuing a career as a photojournalist during the week.

 Being a bi-vocational pastor allowed Don to combine two loves.
 Don was fulfilling the call to the ministry and was trying to understand this call of photography.

 In 1955, Don frequently wrote Howard Chapnick at Black Star, a photo agency in New York.
-Don had noticed the cut-lines of the photographers in magazines and noticed that Black Star represented many of the photographers.
+Don had noticed the photographers’ magazine cut-lines and that Black Star represented many photographers.
 Black Star told Don they wanted to see a portfolio before giving him an assignment.
 Don didn’t have a portfolio.
-During the time Don was corresponding, he gave them story idea after story idea.
+When Don was corresponding, he gave them story idea after story idea.

 Black Star was frustrated with the person who kept writing them so often.
-He had some good ideas, but can he take a photograph?
-They wrote back letting him know that they liked one of his ideas.
+He had some excellent ideas, but can he take a photograph?
+They wrote back, telling him they liked one of his ideas.
 They contacted the parties to see if they were interested.
 That first story was for Friends magazine.
 This was the magazine of the Chevrolet Company.

-Don was so delighted with the response, he immediately contacted the people in the area for the story and went and shot the story, also writing the material, and sent the package of contact sheets and material to Black Star.
+Don was so delighted with the response that he immediately contacted the people in the area for the story, went and shot the story, wrote the material, and sent the package of contact sheets and material to Black Star.
 Black Star was quite upset.
-“We haven’t even talked to them and you have already shot the story,” was the reply Don received.
+“We haven’t even talked to them, and you have already shot the story,” was the reply Don received.
 They also informed him of the many holes in the story and how it would not work.
 This was their mistake.

-Don contacted the people again and went back filling in the holes.
-This was Don’s really first time to have someone critique his work and guide him.
-The Friends magazine not only liked the work but wanted to use Don again.
-This was the beginning of a close relationship of Don with Black Star and even more so with Howard Chapnick.
+Don contacted the people again and went back, filling in the holes.
+This was Don’s first time to have someone critique his work and guide him.
+The Friends magazine liked the work and wanted to use Don again.
+This began a close relationship with Don with Black Star and even more with Howard Chapnick.

-Meanwhile, Don’s career with Black Star was growing and so, too, was the church.
+Meanwhile, Don’s career with Black Star was growing, and so, too, was the church.
 Don’s leadership style, which required all the people to become involved, saved the church and helped it to become a strong church of the community.
 Don realized that the church needed someone full-time.
-Don joked with the people saying that when he was gone doing an assignment and another person filled the pulpit, the attendance was always higher.
-Don was feeling more at ease as a photographer and less content as a pastor.
+Don joked with the people, saying that when he was gone doing an assignment, and another person filled the pulpit, the attendance was always higher.
+Don felt more at ease as a photographer and less content as a pastor.
 Don resigned, and the church today still has good memories of Don.
 They continue to invite him to speak at homecoming.

 Don was given the assignment.
 Don asked around about how to find someone who would know about the up—and—coming stars.
 After searching throughout the Nashville area, Don was told about a man who gave pens to those stars that were up and coming.
 This man was supposed to be the best at spotting new talent.
 The man happened to be under Don’s nose all the time.
 The man who knew all the up—and—coming stars worked at the camera store Rutledge patronized.
 The man who had been waiting on Rutledge for years was the expert on the country singers.